kubesphere/website/content/en/docs/upgrade/Air-Gapped-Upgrade-with-KubeKey.md

    {{< notice warning >}}

    In v3.0.0, KubeSphere refactors many of its components such as Fluent Bit Operator and IAM.
-Make sure you back up any important components in case you heavily customized them but not from console.
+Make sure you back up any important components if you heavily customized them but not from the console.

    {{</ notice >}}

-5. Make your upgrade plan.
-Two upgrading scenarios are documented below.

-## Air-Gapped Upgrade KubeSphere and Kubernetes
+## Upgrade KubeSphere and Kubernetes

 Upgrading steps are different for single-node clusters (all-in-one) and multi-node clusters.

 {{< notice info >}}

-- Air-gapped upgrading with Kubernetes will cause helm to be upgraded from v2 to v3.
-If you want to continue using helm2, please back up it: `cp /usr/local/bin/helm /usr/local/bin/helm2`
+- Upgrading Kubernetes will cause Helm to be upgraded from v2 to v3.
+If you want to continue using helm2, back up it first: `cp /usr/local/bin/helm /usr/local/bin/helm2`
 - When upgrading Kubernetes, KubeKey will upgrade from one MINOR version to the next MINOR version until the target version.
 For example, you may see the upgrading process going from 1.16 to 1.17 and to 1.18, instead of directly jumping to 1.18 from 1.16.

 {{</ notice >}}

 ### System Requirements